NIHALNAVALE/CapstoneProject/README.md

 ### Members: Nihal Suneel Navale, Ashwij Kumbla, Himanshu Gautam, Purvang Patel

 --------------------------------------------------------------
+The Perception Stack of this project can be found at the following GitHub link: https://github.com/Ashwij3/Human_following_robot

 ## Introduction
 This project proposes a unique solution that incorporates a human to drive a robot autonomously